murex/mikado-testbuilders-kata/README.md

 ## License

-`pmx` and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 ([here](LICENSE.txt)) which accompanies this distribution, and is available at http://www.eclipse.org/legal/epl-v10.html.
+The `testbuilders-workshop` and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 ([here](LICENSE.txt)) which accompanies this distribution, and is available ([here](http://www.eclipse.org/legal/epl-v10.html))

 ## Contributing